hadasabraham/Tlamim-project/README.md

 # Tlamim - Selection Process Assistant App

-Tlamim is a web application that serves as an assistant for the canfifates selection process.
+Tlamim is a web application that serves as an assistant for the candidates selection process.
 It is designed to help streamline the process of selecting candidates.
-The app consists of a backend written in Python and a frontend built using Node.js.
+The website consists of a backend written in Python and a frontend built using Node.js.

 ## Requirements